Essential Concepts

 YANG modules may also offload parts of their contents into submodules.
 One can then have one (main) module and any number of submodules that are included from the main module.
 The main module and all its submodules share the same namespace identified by the main module name.

-In order to create a particular data model, one has to decide which YANG modules will become part of it.
-The selection is recorded in YANG library data [RFC7895].
+In order to specify a particular data model, one has to decide which YANG modules will become part of it.
+For Yangson, the selection is recorded in the form of YANG library data according to [RFC7895].
 And since YANG modules may exist in multiple revisions, a revision also needs to be specified for each module.

 YANG also offers two mechanisms that allow for finer-grain control of data model content: